mandiladitya/Ansible-Playbooks/9_3 Optimizing/parallelism.md

 such tasks takes a long time to complete.
 Using parallelism andforks, Ansible starts the command quickly on the managed hosts, then polls the hosts for statusuntil they are all finished.

 To run an operation in parallel, use the async and poll keywords.
-The async keyword triggersAnsible to run the job in the background and can be checked later, and its value will be themaximum time that Ansible will wait for the command to complete.
+The async keyword triggers Ansible to run the job in the background and can be checked later, and its value will be the maximum time that Ansible will wait for the command to complete.
 The value of poll indicates to Ansible how often to poll to check if the command has been completed.
-The default pollvalue is 10 seconds In the example, the get_url module takes a long time to download a file and async: 3600 instructs Ansible to wait for 3600 seconds to complete the task and poll: 10 is the pollingtime in seconds to check if the download is complete.
+The default poll value is 10 seconds In the example, the get_url module takes a long time to download a file and async: 3600 instructs Ansible to wait for 3600 seconds to complete the task and poll: 10 is the polling time in seconds to check if the download is complete.

     ----
     - name: Long running task